Reviewing Standard BioTools (LAB) & Its Peers

 |2.57

-60.8% of shares of all “Analytical instruments” companies are held by institutional investors.
-2.9% of Standard BioTools shares are held by insiders.
-Comparatively, 13.4% of shares of all “Analytical instruments” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+62.0% of shares of all “Analytical instruments” companies are owned by institutional investors.
+2.9% of Standard BioTools shares are owned by company insiders.
+Comparatively, 13.4% of shares of all “Analytical instruments” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Summary

-Standard BioTools rivals beat Standard BioTools on 7 of the 9 factors compared.
+Standard BioTools peers beat Standard BioTools on 7 of the 9 factors compared.

 Standard BioTools Inc. creates, manufactures, and markets instruments, consumables, reagents, and software for researchers and clinical laboratories worldwide.
 It offers analytical systems, such as Helios, a CyTOF system, as well as Hyperion imaging systems, Hyperion tissue imagers, and flow conductors; and assays and reagents, including Maxpar reagents, Maxpar direct immune profiling assays, Maxpar on demand reagents, and IMC panel kits for immuno-oncology.
 The company also provides preparatory instruments, such as Juno systems; and analytical instruments comprising Biomark HD system and EP1 system.
 In addition, it offers integrated fluidic circuits (IFCs), such as library preparation IFCs, Juno genotyping IFC, dynamic array IFCs, digital array IFCs, and Flex Six IFC; and assays and reagents, including Advanta RNA-Seq NGS library prep kits, Advanta Dx SARS-CoV-2 RT-PCR assays, Advanta Dx COVID-19 EASE assays, delta gene and SNP type assays, access array target-specific primers and targeted sequencing prep primers, and targeted DNA Seq library assays.
 Further, the company offers single cell microfluidics that comprise C1 systems; preparatory analytical instruments, which include C1 IFCs; and software solutions.
 It sells its products to academic research institutions; translational research and medicine centers; cancer centers; clinical research laboratories; biopharmaceutical, biotechnology, and plant and animal research companies; and contract research organizations.
 Standard BioTools Inc. has license agreements with California Institute of Technology, Harvard University, and Caliper Life Sciences, Inc. The company was formerly known as Fluidigm Corporation and changed its name to Standard BioTools Inc. in April 2022.
 Fluidigm Corporation was incorporated in 1999 and is headquartered in South San Francisco, California.